Lionesses have ‘inspired millions’ despite falling short in first World Cup final

 “An incredible journey has come to an end but it will never be forgotten.”

-Manchester City and England defender Maya Le Tissier said she was “gutted” at the defeat, but “proud” of the Lionesses who are “an inspiration for everyone”.
+Manchester United and England defender Maya Le Tissier said she was “gutted” at the defeat, but “proud” of the Lionesses who are “an inspiration for everyone”.

 Speaking at a screening of the game in London’s Olympic Park, she told the PA news agency: “Gutted obviously, we were so close but unfortunately it didn’t go our way, but I think we can be very proud of the players.